zsdonghao/stackednet/README.md

 ## start_greedy_layer_training (unsupervised)

-    is used to initialize the weights in the layer-wise manner, using Sparse Autoencoder, sigmoid and mean square error by default.
+    This method is used to initialize the weights in the layer-wise manner, using Sparse Autoencoder, sigmoid and mean square error by default.
 This class is easy to modify to any expected behaviour.

 ## start_fine_tune_training (supervised)

-    is used to train the whole network after greedy layer-wise training, using softmax output and cross-entropy by default, without any dropout and regularization.
+    This method is used to train the whole network after greedy layer-wise training, using softmax output and cross-entropy by default, without any dropout and regularization.
 However, this example will save all parameters' value in the end, so the author suggests you to design your own fine-tune behaviour if you want to use dropout or dropconnect.